 Systematic analysis approach is adopted in this paper.
 We start our work from the analysis of environment, objective, and structure of supply chain system.
 Porter’s value chain model is then studied and its limitations under new circumstances are pointed out.
 On the basis of the work described above, we analyze the features of network economy and explore the new value chain model for manufacturing enterprise in the network economy.
 Finally an empirical case study is conducted.

 Xu, Xuejun; Li, Luo; Hua, Xuelan; and Huang, Jianhui, "Manufacturing Enterprises Value Chain Model Analysis within the Context of the Network Economy" (2004).
-ICEB 2004 Proceedings.
+ICEB 2004 Proceedings (Beijing, China).
 23.